 Add #DEED2020 and #LocationName to Your Posts

 Hashtags make it easy for social media users to discover images related to topics of interest.
-For example, if someone wants to see pictures of the Toyota/Tesla RAV4 EV, they can go to a social network, search for that hashtag "#RAV4EV", and see every picture that has been taken of the RAV4 EV (provided that a hashtag has been added).
+For example, if someone wants to see pictures of the Nissan LEAF, they can go to a social network, search for that hashtag "#NissanLEAF", and see every picture that has been taken of the Nissan LEAF (provided that a hashtag has been added).
 You can add as many hashtags as you want.
 It is a good idea to keep them as relevant as possible, but don't be afraid to get creative and try things like #EnergySecurity so that someone interested in that subject might happen upon a picture of an electric car.
-Hashtags NOW work on Facebook too so use them when posting videos and pictures on Facebook, YouTube, Twitter.
+Use hash tags when posting videos as well as pictures on Facebook, YouTube, Twitter.

 Drive Electric Earth Day Social Media Accounts